 I have decided to implement the following life metrics because I believe they are the most important values to live a life of worth.
 These intentions are in close alignment with those of Clayton Christensen’s personal metrics found in his book How Will You Measure Your Life?
 I feel the goals are so closely aligned because these “metrics” are, in essence, the gospel and teachings of Jesus Christ to which I subscribe.

 I am committing myself, at this time, to make a concerted effort to practice actively and perfect these “ideal pursuits” for the remainder of my life.

 My Life Metrics

-To serve my fellow man with love, kindness, and compassion
+To serve my fellow man with love, kindness, forgiveness, and compassion.

 To focus on individuals whose: